victordomingos/Count-files/README.md

 ## Dependencies:

 To run this application, you just need to have a working Python 3.6+ instalation.
-No further dependencies.
+We try to keep the external dependencies at a minimum, in order to keep compatibility with different plataformas, including Pythonista on iOS.
+At this moment, we require:

+- puremagic==1.4

 The main file should have the execution permission bit set (`chmod +x`on Unix-like systems) and should be in a directory listed in the PATH environment variable (usually Python's `site-packages`).